 Students may be required to attend events on and off campus for additional grades at various times.
-Failure to attend will result in either a low grade or an absence at the instructor's discretion.
+Failure to attend will result in an absence at the instructor's discretion.
 Students must be notified at least two weeks in advance of the event.